- About Bard

 BARD THEATER PRESENTS CARYL CHURCHILL’S SERIOUS MONEY DIRECTED BY ROGER BENINGTON FROM OCTOBER 12–15

 Emily M. Darrow

 ANNANDALE-ON-HUDSON, N.Y.—Bard Theater presents British dramatist Caryl Churchill’s Serious Money, directed by Roger Benington, for four performances from Thursday, October 12, through Sunday, October 15.
-Free and open to the public, the play begins at 8:00 p.m. each evening in Theater Two of the Fisher Center on the Bard College campus.
+Free and open to the public, the play begins at 8:00 p.m. each evening in LUMA Theater of the Fisher Center on the Bard College campus.

 “The play is a lot of fun to watch and its satire is very sharp,” says director Benington.
 “Considerting that it was written at a time when most of the students acting in it had just been born, I have chosen to underscore the inherent politics of the piece by imagining that the play is staged by a group of punks in protest of Margaret Thatcher’s politics and economic policies.
 The end of the production features an appearance by Margaret Thatcher, played by an actor in drag, lip-synching to a recording of Thatcher.”